todd-herbert/heltec-eink-modules/docs/README.md

 As decided by the Adafruit library, the ancient *"XBitmap"* is the format of choice for pre-rendered graphics.
 Luckily, GIMP maintains good support for it.
 If you need a hint on how to use it, I have thrown together a [tutorial on preparing XBitmap images](XBitmapTutorial/README.md).

+### SD card

+It is possible to load and save .bmp images, using a cheap SD card SPI adapter.
+[Read more](/docs/SD/sd.md)

 ### Shorter code

 One trick you may find useful: